ParthR2302/Java/bin/Basics/Java_Basics.md

 ## What is JDK, JVM and JRE?

+**JVM** (Java Virtual Machine): Java program runs becuase of JVM.
+- Platform independent feature is because of JVM.
+JVM is platform dependent.
+JVM can read any bytecode.
+- JVM calls main() method first.

+**JRE** (Java Runtime Envrionment): It provides an enviroment from which we can run the program. <br />
+- JRE contains JVM and class libraries.
+(Java.lang.Math, Java.util libraries)
+- JVM comes as part of JRE.
+- We can run any program using JRE as it contains JVM which understands the bytecode and it also contains libraries which are used in the code.

 **JDK** (Java Development Kit): It contains tools and libraries using which we can create Java Code. <br />
 It contains debugger, javac compiler, etc. It also contains JRE.

-**JRE** (Java Runtime Envrionment): It provides an enviroment from which we can run the program. <br />
-JRE contains JVM.

-**JVM** (Java Virtual Machine): Java program runs becuase of JVM.

 ### Flow:
 - Java file is created with **.java** extension.
 - This file is compiled using ```javac``` compiler and converted to a Bytecode.
 This Bytecode is platform <span style="color:skyblue">Independent</span>.
 - JVM undestands the Bytecode.
 JVM converts this Bytecode to Machine Code.
 This Machine Code is platform <span style="color:skyblue">Dependent</span>.
     - JVM has a ```Just In Time (JIT)``` compiler.
+It take bytecode and converts it to machine code.

+`Java Program -> Compiler -> Byte Code -> JVM -> Machine Code -> CPU -> Output`

+- JSE: Java Standard Edition
+- JEE: Java Enterprise Edition -> JEE + APIs (Transactional APIs - Rollback, Commits, Servlets, Persistent APIs)
+- JME: Java Micro (Mobile) Edition -> APIs for Mobile aplications

 ## Key Features of Java:

 1. Platform Independent:
-    - Bytecode generated from any platform can be run onany platform.
+    - Bytecode generated from any platform can be run on any platform (WORA - Write Once Run Anywhere).
 Each platform (Windows, Linux, Mac) has its own JVM which interprets the bytecode.
 2. Object Oriented Programming: <br>
     The four main concepts of Object-Oriented programming are:
     - Abstraction, Encapsulation, Inheritance, Polymorphism